-Following the global header is the blob index.
-The blob index describes the various blob sections present in the payload following the resources index.
+Following the global header is the blob index, which describes the blob sections present later in the data structure.

 Each entry in the blob index logically consists of a set of fields defining metadata about each blob section.
 This is encoded by a start of entry u8 marker followed by N u8 field type values and their corresponding metadata, followed by an end of entry u8 marker.

 The blob index is terminated by an end of index u8 marker.

 The total number of bytes in the blob index including the end of index marker should be blob\index\length.